 Big batches of popular pre-prepared mixtures can be stored in the larger half-gallon containers in a cooler or fridge until needed and can quickly be decanted into quart-size Store-n-Pours for use during busy bar times.
 This will cut down on waste and means staff can monitor and clean the quart pots quickly during or at the end of a shift.
 Any quart containers used during a shift should be emptied and thoroughly cleaned when you break down the bar at closing time.
 The contents will have been out of the fridge and warming for hours – neither tasty nor healthy.

 Any and all containers and pouring tops must be washed when service finishes, ideally via a dishwasher on a very hot cycle.
 Just to be sure, inspect the equipment when it comes out of the machine to check there are no pieces of fruit or juice clinging on stubbornly.
 If there are, back they go through the machine again.
 And staff should try to find the time during the evening to hand-wash and soak the pouring tops when they are not in use, or if the shift is too busy, then the tops should be left in a sink full of hot water and bleach overnight and checked for dirt the following day – before they are used for any drinks pouring.

-It is incredibly easy to be lazy or assume somebody else on staff is going to run those pouring tops through the washer so you don’t have to.
+It is incredibly easy to be lazy or assume somebody else on staff (maybe the barback?) is going to run those pouring tops through the washer so you don’t have to.
 Always think about hygiene, customers’ health, and your bar’s reputation, and keep on top of the Store-n-Pours.